imanbeik/TrampolineFileEncoder/README.md

 #### What is the use of this program?
-Did you ever felt the need to protect your data from others?, if you are working with sensitive data and you like to somehow make your file unusable to other people you can encode your data using this program, it uses encoding techniques that make your data unreadable if you don't have the key to decode it.
+Did you ever felt the need to protect your data from others? if you are working with sensitive data and you like to somehow make your file unusable to other people you can encode your data using this program, it uses encoding techniques that make your data unreadable if you don't have the key to decode it.
-So you encode your file with a password key. you remember the key and that's it, only you can access that data.
+So you encode your file with a password key.
+You remember the key and that's it, only you can access that data.
-You can also use this program to split your file for more security and more options and possibilites, spliting a file would give you the the number of files you asked to then you can keep all of it on one device, across multiple devices or even hand every part to the members of a group so only if everyone agrees you could access the original file.
+You can also use this program to split your file for more security and more options and possibilites.
+Spliting a file would give you the the number of files you asked for, then you can keep all of it on one device, across multiple devices or even hand over every part to the members of a group so only if everyone agrees you could access the original file.

 #### Encoding data: